NIFK15004U Political Ecology

 - Reflect on the role of environmental governance in shaping peoples’ livelihoods and mindsets;

-- Reflect on the potentials of alternatives to mainstream environmental and development policy.
+- Reflect on the potentials of alternatives to mainstream development and environmental sustainability policy.

 The curriculum for the course is indicated in the introductory and guidance notes for each theme of the course which are uploaded on Absalon.